redhat-france-sa/rhforum-2019-quotegame/README.md

 Here's the architecture components diagram of this repository.

-This stock quote game is using Infini span and Kafla as data sources backend.
+This stock quote game is using Infinispan and Kafla as data sources backend.
 Infinispan distributed data grid is used for storing mutable and highly volatile informations like the users informations, the users portfolio and the current prices of all the managed quote symbols.
 Kafka on the other hand is used to as an append-only logs to store immutable events like user's orders and quotes prices history.

 ![](./assets/architecture.png)